MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ### Version 1.2

-- [Google Analytics (Basic)](https://datastudio.google.com/open/1Jiavzc2nbjqSwVTwD5x5UNKHvI2JDLbd) - designed for any website that uses Google Analytics
+- [Google Analytics (Basic + Summary)](https://datastudio.google.com/open/1Jiavzc2nbjqSwVTwD5x5UNKHvI2JDLbd) - designed for any website that uses Google Analytics
-- [Google Analytics (Basic + Blog)](https://datastudio.google.com/open/1MYPa8HNdkmAPOxifsimT87I1fWnMdX8n) - designed for any website that uses Google Analytics and has a blog
+- [Google Analytics (Basic + Summary + Blog)](https://datastudio.google.com/open/1MYPa8HNdkmAPOxifsimT87I1fWnMdX8n) - designed for any website that uses Google Analytics and has a blog
-- [Google Analytics (Basic + Goals)](https://datastudio.google.com/open/1QZ_rwCEUBy-Mf_THaHWvM8pyxksHDqEU) - designed for any website that uses Google Analytics and has Goals set up in Google Analytics
+- [Google Analytics (Basic + Summary + Goals)](https://datastudio.google.com/open/1QZ_rwCEUBy-Mf_THaHWvM8pyxksHDqEU) - designed for any website that uses Google Analytics and has Goals set up in Google Analytics
-- [Google Analytics (Basic + Ecommerce)](https://datastudio.google.com/open/1M1UNeBzLJIWZaDhN0bISIzUZOF5fl8z9) - designed for any website that uses Google Analytics and has Enhanced Ecommerce set up in Google Analytics
+- [Google Analytics (Basic + Summary + Ecommerce)](https://datastudio.google.com/open/1M1UNeBzLJIWZaDhN0bISIzUZOF5fl8z9) - designed for any website that uses Google Analytics and has Enhanced Ecommerce set up in Google Analytics
-- [Google Analytics (Basic + Blog + Goals)](https://datastudio.google.com/open/1vVGsRNgXDsN_cmeTYsoJYT6BRDO7Z1qt) - designed for any website that uses Google Analytics and has a blog and Goals set up in Google Analytics
+- [Google Analytics (Basic + Summary + Blog + Goals)](https://datastudio.google.com/open/1vVGsRNgXDsN_cmeTYsoJYT6BRDO7Z1qt) - designed for any website that uses Google Analytics and has a blog and Goals set up in Google Analytics
-- [Google Analytics (Basic + Blog + Ecommerce)](https://datastudio.google.com/open/1mhFKT-lvu3GJWKTJ2-YxNZrVRg71YMVR) - designed for any website that uses Google Analytics and has a blog and Enhanced Ecommerce set up in Google Analytics
+- [Google Analytics (Basic + Summary + Blog + Ecommerce)](https://datastudio.google.com/open/1mhFKT-lvu3GJWKTJ2-YxNZrVRg71YMVR) - designed for any website that uses Google Analytics and has a blog and Enhanced Ecommerce set up in Google Analytics
-- [Google Analytics (Basic + Blog + Goals + Ecommerce)](https://datastudio.google.com/open/1EaReqzhLwPjgKXC4tuYreRKcjGhm_XaV) - designed for any website that uses Google Analytics and has a blog, Goals and Enhanced Ecommerce set up in Google Analytics
+- [Google Analytics (Basic + Summary + Blog + Goals + Ecommerce)](https://datastudio.google.com/open/1EaReqzhLwPjgKXC4tuYreRKcjGhm_XaV) - designed for any website that uses Google Analytics and has a blog, Goals and Enhanced Ecommerce set up in Google Analytics

 Changelog: